"...technically brilliant...", "...a rock-solid performance...", "...a flawless, beautiful sound ... without visible

 Born in 1997 and raised in Zurich, Switzerland, Sumina Studer studied with Simone Zgraggen at the Conservatory of Zurich, moving on to Philip Draganov’s class ten years later.
 She completed her Bachelor's degree at the age of 21 with Prof. Antje Weithaas at the Hochschule für Musik “Hanns Eisler” in Berlin, Germany and currently is in the Master's program under the guidance of Sylvia Rosenberg at The Juilliard School in New York City.

 Additional studies have included the Verbier Festival Academy in Switzerland, the Sommerakademie Mozarteum in Austria, the Pablo Casals Festival in France and more with professors such as Ana Chumachenco, Aaron Rosand, Pamela Frank, Roland Vamos, Boris Kuschnir, Mihaela Martin, Pierre Amoyal, Ulf Hoelscher, Igor Ozim, Pavel Vernikov and more.

-Since 2017, Sumina Studer is a scholarship holder of the Deutsche Stiftung Musikleben and is kindly loaned a violin by Lorenzo Storioni (Cremona, 1774) from the German Music Instrument Foundation.
+Since 2016, Sumina Studer is a scholarship holder of the Deutsche Stiftung Musikleben and is kindly loaned a violin by Camillo Camilli (Mantua, 1731) from the German Music Instrument Foundation.